-During the year ended December 31, 2022, the Board held five regular meetings and four special meetings.
-At each regularly scheduled meeting of the Board, the non-employee directors, each of whom is independent, met separately from management in executive session under the direction of Mr. Myers, the Chair of the Board.
-Members of the Board are encouraged to attend the Annual Meeting and all members of the Board attended the Annual Meeting in 2022.
-Additional information regarding the determination of director independence is set forth below under "Corporate Governance-Independence."
+During the year ended December 31, 2023, the Board held five regular meetings and five special meetings.
+At each regularly scheduled meeting of the Board, the nonemployee directors, each of whom is independent, met separately from management in executive session under the direction of Mr. Myers, the Chair of the Board.
+Members of the Board are encouraged to attend the Annual Meeting and all members of the Board attended the Annual Meeting in 2023.
+Additional information regarding the determination of director independence is set forth below under the subsection titled "Independence."
 Each director has attended at least 75% of the aggregate number of meetings of the Board and the Board committees of which he or she was or is a member that took place during his or her term of office.

 The Board has several committees.
 Each of these committees and their members are described below.
-The Board has adopted a written charter for each of these committees (with the exception of the Executive Committee), which, together with the Company's corporate Governance Standards and Independence Guidelines, are available:
+The Board has adopted a written charter for each of these committees (with the exception of the Executive Committee), which, together with the Company's corporate Governance Standards and Independence Guidelines, are http://investors.comfortsystemsusa.com under the "Governance" tab